-Changes to Meet Target - The ESD will continue public education efforts to encourage residents and businesses to recycle and reuse.
-Technical assistance was being provided to area schools and businesses to increase recycling rates.
+Changes to Meet Target for 2023 - The ESD will continue public education efforts to encourage residents and businesses to recycle and reuse.
+Technical assistance is being provided to area schools and businesses to increase recycling rates.

 Measure 27.
 Environmental Services - HHW and Electronics